enablis-co/Compass/Policies/ISMS-POL-05.md

 - Security knowledge sharing should be encouraged
 - Security updates should be communicated to developers
-- Security champions should be identified and supported
+- Delivery leads should be supported
 - Security self-education should be promoted

 ### 12.2 Security Resources